Close

 • You must reinvest the entire net sale proceeds (sale amount minus expenses) in a new residential property.

-• For purchase, you must Invest within one year before or two years after selling the asset.
+• For purchase, you must invest within one year before or two years after selling the asset.

 • For construction, complete construction within three years of selling the asset.